 - 1. Enable or disable the port.
 If you choose Disabled in the State field, devices connected to that port cannot use the switch, and the switch purges their addresses from its address table after the MAC address aging time elapses. - 2.
 Configure the Speed/Duplex setting for the twenty 10/100/1000 ports.
 Select Auto to allow the port to select the best transmission speed, duplex mode, and flow control settings based on the capabilities of the device at the other end.
 The other selections allow you to force the port to operate in the specified manner.
 Select 1000M/Full for port operation at 1000 Mbps and full duplex.
-Select 100M/Half for port operation at 100 Mbps and half duplex Select 100M/Full for port operation at 100 Mbps and half duplex.
-Select 10M/Full for port operation at 10 Mbps and full duplex.
-Select 10M/Half for port operation at 10 Mbps and half duplex.
-Select 100M/Full only. - 3.
+Select 100M/Half for port operation at 100 Mbps and half duplex.
+Select 100M/Full for port operation at 100 Mbps and full duplex.
+Select 100M/Half for port operation at 10 Mbps and half duplex.
+Select 100M/Full for port operation at 10 Mbps and full duplex.
+Select 100M/Half for port operation at 10 Mbps and half duplex.
+For 1000BASE-T ports, if 1000M/Full\M is selected on one end of the link pair, then 1000M/Full\S must be selected on the other end of your D-Link switch, and vice versa.
+For 1000M connections to switches that do not possess master/slave capability, the port speed must be set to 1000/Full.
+Any other configuration will result in a link down status for both ports.
+The four mini-GBIC ports are 1000M/Full only. - 3.
 Configure the Flow Control setting for the port.
 Selecting Enabled in full-duplex mode will implement IEEE 802.3x flow control.
 Select Disabled for no flow control.
 Also, if the port is set for Auto (NWay) in the speed/duplex field above and flow control is enabled, flow control (whether full- or half-duplex) will only be implemented if the other device can auto-negotiate flow control. - 4.
 Enable or disable Address Learning. - 5.
 Click Apply to let your changes take effect.